---

 ### No Separate Signature

 The BAL sidecar requires no BLS signature.
-The builder commits to `block_access_list_root` in the signed `ExecutionPayloadBid`; verification is `hash_tree_root(sidecar.block_access_list) == bid.block_access_list_root`.
-This mirrors `DataColumnSidecar` verification via KZG proofs against commitments in the bid.
+The builder commits to `block_access_list_hash` in the signed `ExecutionPayloadBid`; sidecar verification is `keccak256(sidecar.block_access_list) == bid.block_access_list_hash`.
+This mirrors `DataColumnSidecar` verification via KZG commitments in the bid.

 ### Separate PTC Field

 BAL availability is tracked as a dedicated `block_access_list_present` boolean in `PayloadAttestationData`, following the same pattern as `blob_data_available`.
 This keeps concerns separated: `payload_present` signals envelope timeliness, `blob_data_available` signals blob availability, and `block_access_list_present` signals BAL availability.
-The fork choice `on_execution_payload` handler independently gates on local BAL availability (`assert root in store.block_access_lists`), ensuring execution validation cannot proceed without the BAL regardless of PTC votes.
+The fork choice `on_execution_payload_envelope` handler independently gates on local BAL availability (`assert root in store.block_access_lists`), ensuring execution validation cannot proceed without the BAL regardless of PTC votes.

 ### PTC Deadline Independence